CS307-Team-30/edufit_backend_flask/README.txt

 - If the file does not exist, it will be created upon program run.
 - If the file does exist, the program will load it.
 (Data is saved when server is shut off.)
 - Delete db.sqlite to reset the database.

+HOW TO RUN:
+- Ensure python is downloaded
+- Navigate to directory of "server" in the project
+- Run pip install -r .\requirements.txt to install dependencies
+- Run python app.py to start up the server
+- Backend server will be running on localhost:5000